Agoric/agoric-sdk/a3p-integration/README.md

 BootstrapPowers as a parameter.

-If the submission does require bundle references or other options to be provided, it should be written as two parts: a core eval (in `.../vats/proposals`) and a builder for it (in `.../builders/scripts/vats`).
+If the submission does require bundle references or other options to be provided, it should be written as two parts: a core eval (in one of the `.../proposals` directories) and a builder for it (under `.../builders/scripts`).

 The `build-all-submissions.sh` script reads instructions from `agoricProposal.sdk-generate` in `package.json`.
 That field contains a list of